jorisnicolas/app-etu/README.md

 To launch the app on a web platform
 * ionic serve

-To test on an Android device :
+To test on an Android device
-Run
 * npm install -g cordova
 * ionic build android
 * ionic run android